Franz Josef Land: Human activity

 Tourism travel to the archipelago is severely limited.
 There is no infrastructure to support tourists and the only way to reach the islands is by icebreaker, typically operating out of Murmansk.
+Franz Josef Land has never been inhabited by an indigenous population.
 In 2012 there were only eight successful landings on the islands.
 A contributing factor to the low utilization is the difficulty of obtaining permissions and frequent closing of the Kola Bay to accommodate military exercises.
 The most frequent service is a three-week North Pole tour with Russian nuclear-powered icebreaker 50 Let Pobedy, which stops by the islands en route.
 The most popular destinations are areas with bird cliffs and walrus colonies, such as Cape Flora on Northbrook Island and Cape Rubini on Hooker Island, as well as historical remains such as Nansen's hut on Jackson Island.
 Tourists are commonly landed by helicopter.
-For purposes of amateur radio awards the islands count as a separate international "entity".
+For purposes of amateur radio awards the islands count as a separate international entity.
 Activity by radio operators has become less frequent, though it does occasionally occur.
 Nagurskoye Air Base is located on the Northern part of Alexandra Land.
 It was extensively upgraded in the mid-2010s to support a greater military presence.